What's the recovery like for Mosaic 3D?

 Recovery tips

-- Do not pick any peeling skin
+- Do not pick peeling skin — it can scar

 What to avoid